 So, Safko took the extreme step of conducting a moonshot – quite literally.
 After weeks of watching weather patterns, he launched a copy of his business plan to the edge of space.

 In late March, Safko attached his HydroWave Express document to a weather balloon that rose from a field in Golden and reached about 115,000 feet before parachuting back to earth, landing near Ramah on Colorado’s Eastern Plains.
-A GoPro camera recorded the $1,000-plus mission, showing the business plan floating against a deep-blue sky, high above the curvature of the Earth.
+A GoPro camera recorded the $1,000-plus mission, showing the business plan floating against the deep-blue sky, above the curvature of the Earth.
 Safko, collaborating with a CU Denver student who runs a video production company, narrated a segment in which he explains his plans to shake up the car-wash industry.

 ‘Strange and Eye Catching’

-“The premise is that the video is so unusual, strange and eye-catching that it will get the attention of investors,” said Safko, who was CU Denver’s representative for the recent University Startup Challenge at the Angel Capital Summit in Denver.
-He hopes the video goes viral and pops into the email and social-media feeds of venture capitalists and other investors.
-“I’m hoping some of them will think, ‘Wow, this guy was willing to go this far to get my attention?’”
+“The premise is that the video is unusual, strange and eye-catching that it will get the attention of investors,” said Safko, who was CU Denver’s representative for the recent University Startup Challenge at the Angel Capital Summit in Denver.
+He hopes the video goes viral and pops into the email and social media feeds of venture capitalists and other investors.
+“I’m hoping some of them will think, ‘Wow, this guy was willing to go this far to get my attention?'”